Berry Smoothie

 - Versatile — Use fresh or frozen berries to make this recipe any day!

 A very berry smoothie is very reasonable when it comes to calories.
-This recipe has less than 200 calories per serving.
+This recipe has fewer than 200 calories per serving.

 Ingredients